Abdullah-Hemida/Hangman_Game/README.md

 this project have the following features:-
 - view some data of game in client side dynamically.
 - using fetch to get data from json file.
-- using some sounds to make game more effective.
+- using some sounds from external file to make game more effective.
 - using addEventListener() method.
 - using function for every process.